DevInsideYou/better-type-inference-for-adts/README.md

-# Scalafix Rule - Better type inference for ADTs
+# Scalafix rules for Better Type Inference For ADTs

 Mixes `Product with Serializable` into `sealed trait`s and `sealed abstract class`es.
 Does not do anything if either of `Product` or `Serializable` is already mixed in since it assumes that this has been done on purpose.